EdyQuin/FintechProject2/README.md

 ## Project 2 for UM Fintech BC
 ## Description
 + This project ("Project 2") is required by the UM BC class.
 Here, I will analyze datasets using Regression techniques and Natural Language techniques taught/learned in the UM class.
 The datasets focus on natural disasters and other disasters which have occured in the United States in the last 10-12 years.
 The datasets range from articles and tweets to time series data.
 Thus, the use of Regression techniques to analyze the time series data (continuous data) and attempt to make some predictions, and Natural Language Techniques to analyze the text data (categorical data) to understand what is being said/written.
++ What can we use Machine Learning for?

 ## Contributor
 + Eduardo "Edy" Quin